draekko-rand/libharu-android/README.md

 Requirements
 ---

-Requires setting up the latest Android NDK (uses marshmallow, platform 23 as of this readme file) to compile the project .so files.
+Requires setting up the latest Android NDK to compile the project .so files.

 Compiling .so library files